Abbays History, Family Crest & Coats of Arms

 The ancient Dalriadan people were the ancestors of the first to use the name Abbays.
 It was a name for a person who was a lay-abbot of a monastery.
 In the Middle Ages, this was the title held usually by the leading family of the village.

 Early Origins of the Abbays family

 The surname Abbays was first found in the county of Angus, in the parish of Abbey and Brechin.
 The first record was of Donald Abbe of Brechin in 1178, who witnessed a charter with Turpin, Bishop of Brechin, and later he gifted the lands of Balegillegrand to the Abbey of Arbroath, which grant was confirmed by King William the Lion.

 Early History of the Abbays family

-Another 154 words (11 lines of text) covering the years 1219 and 1370 are included under the topic Early Abbays History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbays research.
+Another 69 words (5 lines of text) covering the years 1219 and 1370 are included under the topic Early Abbays History in all our PDF Extended History products and printed products wherever possible.

 Abbays Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Abbays has been spelled Abbey, Aba, Abbe, Abbie, Abey, Abbeys, Aby and others.

 Early Notables of the Abbays family (pre 1700)